seismo-savi/seismo-savi.github.io/_publications/2021-07-21_ogden_lake_abaya_gcubed.md

 ---
-title: "Ogden, C.S., Keir, D., Bastow, I.D., Ayele, A., Marcou, S., Ugo, F., Woodward, A., Kibret, B.A. and Gudbrandsson, S., 2021.
-Seismicity and crustal structure of the southern main Ethiopian rift: new evidence from lake Abaya.
-Geochemistry, Geophysics, Geosystems, 22(8), p.e2021GC009831."
+title: "Seismicity and crustal structure of the southern main Ethiopian rift: new evidence from lake Abaya"
 collection: publications
 permalink: /publication/2021-07-21_ogden_lake_abaya_gcubed
 date: 2021-07-21